 Funded by / Ownership

 The website is owned by the non-profit Poynter Institute for Media Studies.
 They are funded through tuition and donations.
 The website discloses donors who give over $50,000, including a diversified list such as the right-leaning Charles Koch Foundation and the left-leaning George Soros-backed Open Societies Foundation.

 Analysis / Bias

 In review, the Poynter website features news related to the press and news industry.
 Headlines utilize mild to moderate loaded emotional language such as this: Across the world, politicians promote conspiracy theories to get ahead.
 This story is properly sourced to scientific studies as well as the Least Biased Reuters.
 Poynter also established the International Fact-Checking Network (IFCN), which established a code of principles for fact-checking.
-In order to be a signatory of the IFCN, a media source must apply and adhere to their guidelines.
+In order to be a signatory of the IFCN, a media source must apply and adhere to its guidelines.
 Further, Poynter owns the fact-checker Politifact, which is also a part of the IFCN.
 In general, Poynter reports news with low bias and proper sourcing.

 A factual search reveals they have not failed a fact check.
-However, in May of 2019, Poynter published an article called UnNews, which listed 515 media sources they deemed not reliable.
+However, in May of 2019, Poynter published an article called UnNews, which listed 515 media sources deemed unreliable.
 This article was met with criticism due to the list containing some biased but credible sources.
 Within two days, Poynter retracted the article and issued an apology.
 Media Bias Fact Check covered this story, which you can read here.

 Overall, we rate Poynter Institute Least Biased based on low emotional reporting and High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 10/15/2016) Updated (7/28/2020)